What is MQTT Protocol?

 1. Authentication: Verifying Device Identity in the MQTT Protocol

-Authentication is the first line of defense in the MQTT Protocol in IoT, ensuring that only verified devices can connect to the MQTT broker.
+Authentication is the first line of defense in the MQTT protocol in IoT, safeguarding every MQTT connection by ensuring that only verified devices can access the broker securely.
 By verifying the identity of each client, MQTT minimizes the risk of unauthorized access and prevents malicious devices from infiltrating the network.

 • Username and Password Authentication: